 Go to "Import Tab".
 Then please click "Browse" button to select sample data sql script.

 You may need to select "sample_data.sql" from "Sample Data" fodler.
 Finally you click to "Go" button to import data into your database.

-After you upload backend source folder(multi-city-admin) from "Backend(Source and Sample Data)" Please type : http://yourdomain.com/multi-city-admin/
+After you upload backend source folder(multi-store-admin) from "Backend(Source and Sample Data)" Please type : http://yourdomain.com/multi-store-admin/

 You can login with admin user into system.

 password : admin

 I would like to show you one of example for Wallpaer CRUD.

 When you click "Products" from menu, you will see Product Listview.
 You can easily search and filter from on that page.
 Moreover, you can do publish/unpublish, edit and delete item also.

 If you want to add new item, please click "+ Add New Item" button.
 Then the page will redirect to entry form.